hedi0/TrackOra/README.md

 Provided that you:
 *   Include a copy of the license.
 *   Retain all copyright, patent, trademark, and attribution notices.
-*   State any significant changes made to
+*   State any significant changes